aiadvocates/pytorchblitz/transform/transform.md

     transforms.Lambda(lambda x: x.reshape(28*28))
 ]),
 ```

+### Compose
+The `transforms.compose` allows us to string together different steps of transformations in a sequential order.
+This allows us to add an array of transforms for both the features and labels when preparing our data for training.

 ### ToTensor()
 For the feature transforms we have an array of transforms to process our image data for training.
 The first transform in the array is `transforms.ToTensor()` this is from class [torchvision.transforms.ToTensor](https://pytorch.org/docs/stable/torchvision/transforms.html#torchvision.transforms.ToTensor).
 We need to take our images and turn them into a tensor.
 (To learn more about Tensors check out [this]() resource.)
 The ToTensor() transformation is doing more than converting our image into a tensor.
 Its also normalizing our data for us by scaling the images to be between 0 and 1.